-Banks of porta-potties can be found throughout the city on radial streets on the blocks between C & D and G & H. The exceptions to this are 6:00, which has banks on D, and between H & I, and 3:00 and 9:00, which have banks on D and between G & H. There are also banks on the open playa on either side of the Man along 3:00 and 9:00, and out by the Temple.
+Banks of porta-potties can be found throughout the city on radial streets on the blocks between C & D and G & H. There are also banks on the open playa on either side of the Man along 3:00 and 9:00, and out by the Temple.
 There are some potty banks in deep playa as well.
-To help you find potties in your time of need, they are marked by solar-powered light poles topped with blue lights.
+To help you find potties in your time of need, they are marked by solarpowered blue lights above the banks.

-GETTING ARQUND
+GETTING AROUND